NorthernMan54/node-red-contrib-homebridge-automation/README.md

 ### Dec 15, 2024 - Version 0.2.0

 - Major code base refresh, and migration from hap-node-client to hap-client ( Potential fix for #120 )
+- With the change in connectivity to homebridge, please validate all your nodes are connected after the update.
+And pay particular attention to `Camera` nodes, as for some devices the name has changed.
 - Testing and Development was completed on Node-RED version: v4.0.2 and Node.js  version: v20.18.1

 # Backlog / Roadmap